didlly/grank/README.md

 ### `cooldowns` category

-Values in the `cooldowns` category tell the program *the cooldowns for each command*.
+Values in the `cooldowns` category tell the program *the cooldowns for each command* & *cooldowns between commands*.
 Edit them only if you know what you are doing.
 You have the most optimal settings by default.

 ### `lottery` category